 - Local consignment shops such as Moonbabies, Once Upon a Child, or Plato’s Closet

 Remember that if you are selling something locally, to always be safe.
 Always meet in a public place and always make sure that you run some errands before going home after to make sure you aren’t followed.
 Most people you sell to will be safe, but you never know and should always think about your safety first.

 I hope that this list has helped you find ways to save money and make this holiday season a little bit less stressful.
 Check out some of our other holiday posts below.

-22 REAL Ways to Make Extra Cash for Christmas
+14 Real Ways to Make Money for Christmas

 Christmas FAS Rewards for ESL Teachers

 FREE Holiday Budget Planner

 27 Frugal Fall Dinner Recipes (That You Will Love This Season)

 29 Frugal Fall Decor Ideas on a Budget (Cheap and Easy Ideas That You Will Love)

 Save this image to Pinterest so you can come back later!